talgoldberg/EX3-TheMazeOfWazeGame/README.md

 # Ex3-TheMazeOfWazeGame-java

-This project Dealing with the subject directed graphs and contains the classes NodeData, EdgeData, DGraph, Graph_Algo and Graph_GUI.
+This project Dealing with the subject directed graphs and contains the classes NodeData, EdgeData, DGraph, Graph_Algo,Fruit,Robot and Graph_GUI.
 In addition in this project you can actually play a game that implements by class MyGameGUI and even play an automatic game with the help of the auto class In addition, the graph, robots and fruits can be exported to KML file with help of the class KML_Logger.

 The class NodeData represents the points in the graph and The class EdgeData represents the edges in the graph.